r3adm3/helloWorldInspec/Readme.md

-This repo is me trying to remember how to use Inspec.
+This repo is me trying to remember how to use Inspec ==
-==

 Example Run